Rillian-Grant/cloudAutorun/README.md

 # cloudAutorun
-A program that allows you to upload another program to a folder in nextcloud/ftp/samba and have it run.
+A program that allows you to upload a program to a folder in nextcloud/ftp/samba and have it run.

 ## Installation